rotshira/Autonomous_robotics_Ex2/README.md

 # TelloAI V.0.1 - Indoor Autonomous Drone Competition
-## Autonomous Robotics Ex2 - Part A
+## Autonomous Robotics Ex2

-This project is part A (out of two) of a course "Autonomous Robotics".
+This project is part of a course "Autonomous Robotics".

-On this part we focus on the main image and video processing challenge: detecting QR codes within a video.
+**On part A**: we focus on the main image and video processing challenge: detecting QR codes within a video.
 The task involves processing each frame of the video to identify any QR codes and recording specific parameters for each detected QR code.
 Using the [ArUco markers](https://github.com/tentone/aruco) library we could achieve that goal providing us an easier "built-in" solution for such problem.

+**On Part B**: On this part we detect markers in a real-time video feed from our laptop's camera using [OpenCV](https://opencv.org/) and the [ArUco](https://github.com/tentone/aruco) library.
+The script identifies the markers, calculates their orientation, and displays movement commands based on the detected markers' yaw and pitch angles.
 ## Requirements

 - `numpy`